AriFordsham/GHCWiki/gitlab/issues.md

    You might also considering submitting a backport merge request.
 See the [merge request conventions](gitlab/merge-requests) for guidance on how to do this.

  * Was a **testcase added** to the testsuite?
 If not then do so if possible.
 It is customary to name tests after their issue (e.g. #1234 would have an testcase named `T1234`).
 See the [testsuite documentation](building/running-tests/adding) for details.
+It is

- * Are the resolving **merge request and the issue linked**?
+ * Are the **issue and resolving merge request linked**?
 A link will be created automatically if the MR description mentions the ticket.
 Otherwise leave a comment on the ticket pointing to the MR.